abcerrar/42/printf/README.md

-# Printf Project - 42 Madrid
+# Printf Project - 42

-The Printf project at 42 Madrid requires recreating the printf function in C.
+The Printf project at 42 requires recreating the printf function in C.

 ## Overview